hheitor/apiProtectionLab00/README.md

-# apiProtectionLabAlpha
+# apiProtectionLabBeta
 # Protecting APIs in Azure  with F5#

 Welcome to API protection Lab.
-This time you'll work with GraphQL APIs running in an ACI (Azure Container Instance)
+This time you'll work with GraphQL endpoint running in Linux VM instance on Azure

 # Pre-requisites
 - An azure account
-- F5 Advanced WAF BIG-IP Trial License

 # GOAL: